Seidel-Michael/ts-serializer/README.md

 The given type hast to be serializable itself.

 ### The AbstractType decorator
-You can mark a property as an abstract type for serialization.
+You can mark a property as an abstract type for serialization and deserialization.
 If marked the serializer will look up the given type property amd tries to find the implementation information of the AddTypeImplementation decorator.

+### The ArrayType decorator
+You can mark a property as an array type for serialization and deserialization.
+If marked the serializer will serialze and deserialize ComplexType and AbstractType arrays if combined with the AbstractType or ComplexType decorator.
+You don't have to st the ArrayType decorator for simple type arrays.

 ### Example
 ```ts